-The block is uniquely selected by A1-An when the burst length is set to two, by A2-An when the burst length is set to 4, by A3-An when the burst length is set to 8 and A4-An when the burst length is set to 16 (where An is the most significant column address bit for a given configuration).
+The block is uniquely selected by A1-An when the burst length is set to two, by A2-An when the burst length is set to 4, by A3-An when the burst length is set to 8 and A4-An when the burst length is set to 16(where An is the most significant column address bit for a given configuration).
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.
 The programmed burst length applies to both read and write bursts.

-5.2.1.2 Burst Type
+6.3.3 Burst Type

 Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit A3.

-The ordering of accesses within a burst is determined by the burst length, the burst type and the starting column address, as shown in Table 4.
+The ordering of accesses within a burst is determined by the burst length, the burst type and the starting column address, as shown in the previous table.

-5.2.1.3 Read Latency
+6.3.4 Read Latency

-The READ latency, or CAS latency, is the delay between the registration of a READ command and the availability of the first piece of output data.
-The latency should be set to 3 clocks.
-Some vendors may offer additional options of 2 clocks and/or 4 clocks.
+The READ latency is the delay between the registration of a READ command and the availability of the first piece of output data.
+The latency should be set to 2 or 3 clocks.

-If a READ command is registered at a clock edge n and the latency is 3 clocks, the first data element will be valid at n + 2tCK + tAC.
+If a READ command is registered at a clock edge n and the latency is 3 clocks, the first data element will be valid at n + 2 tCK + tAC.
 If a READ command is registered at a clock edge n and the latency is 2 clocks, the first data element will be valid at n + tCK + tAC.
-Lastly, if a READ command is registered at a clock edge n and the latency is 4 clocks, the first data element will be valid at n + 3tCK + tAC.

-5.2.2 Extended Mode Register
+6.4 Extended Mode Register Description

-The Extended Mode Register controls functions beyond those controlled by the Mode Register; these additional functions include output drive strength selection, Temperature Compensated Self Refresh (TCSR) and Partial Array Self Refresh (PASR), as shown in Figure 7.
-The TCSR and PASR functions are optional and some vendors may choose not to implement them.
-Both TCSR and PASR are effective is in Self Refresh mode only.
+The Extended Mode Register controls functions beyond those controlled by the Mode Register; these additional functions include output drive strength selection and Partial Array Self Refresh (PASR).
+PASR is effective in Self Refresh mode only.

-The Extended Mode Register is programmed via the MODE REGISTER SET command (with BA1=1 and BA0=0) and will retain the stored information until it is reprogrammed, the device is put in Deep Power-Down mode, or the device loses power.
+The Extended Mode Register is programmed via the MODE REGISTER SET command (with BA1=1 and BA0=0) and will retain the stored information until it is reprogrammed, the device is put in Deep Power Down mode, or the device loses power.

 The Extended Mode Register must be loaded when all banks are idle and no bursts are in progress, and the controller must wait the specified time tMRD before initiating any subsequent operation.
 Violating either of these requirements will result in unspecified operation.

-Address bits A0-A2 specify PASR, A3-A4 the TCSR, A5-A6 the Drive Strength.
+Address bits A0-A2 specify PASR, A5-A7 the Driver Strength.
 A logic 0 should be programmed to all the undefined addresses bits to ensure future compatibility.